Economy Museum – Royal Coin Cabinet: Theft

 In 2013, the museum discovered that it was missing items from its collections.
 After launching a police investigation and taking inventory, they found that 1,200 objects with a reported value of 25 million SEK were missing.
 The museum's last audit had been conducted in 1997 when the museum moved to its location in Old Town.

 In 2017, a former curator of the museum was sentenced to three years in prison for stealing and selling items from the Royal Coin Cabinet and Museum of Gothenburg.
 In 2020, another former employee was acquitted for the possession of stolen coins.
 The man had sold about 200 coins but prosecutors could not prove that they were stolen from the museum.
-The ruling was upheld on appeal because the prosecutors could not prove the acts were not statue barred.
+The ruling was upheld on appeal because the prosecutors could not prove the acts were not statute barred.
 11 items were confiscated during the 2017 indictment and returned to the museum.